Registration Information and Forms

 All competing dancers must register annually (late fee penalty, postmarked after February 15 will be collected).
-All cards will be validated with a sticker and for 2014 the sticker will be WHITE with GREEN lettering.
+All cards will be validated with a sticker and for 2015 the sticker will be WHITE with PURPLE lettering.
 All cards expire on December 31 and new cards must be applied for before competing at the dancer's first competition of the next year.

 Following are the general guidelines for registration.
 Regional Registrars, organizers and teachers are requested to remember that everyone is expected to follow the guidelines.
 We should err on the side of the dancer when making reasonable and fair exceptions.

 - Every highland dancer who wishes to compete must register under the worldwide (international) registration scheme.
 All competing dancers must register annually.
 A late fee penalty will be collected for all annual registrations postmarked after February 15.
 Brand new dancers registering in Primary or Beginner categories may submit their registration at any time during the year.

 - For U.S. citizens (or legal residents) the official body for registration is FUSTA.
 Dancers should register in the region of residence.
 Dancers who are taking instruction from a foreign teacher should contact the National Registrar.

 - Dancers must obtain a registration form (which includes the Code of Ethics) from their teacher, their Regional Registrars, or the FUSTA website.
 Dancers may be requested to resubmit their registration form if they do not use a current version of the form.
 (It is advisable that the dancer should keep a copy of the completed form for their records.)

 - A teacher is defined as the qualified person who is actually teaching the dancer on a regular basis.